XRPLF/xrpl-dev-portal/content/concepts/transactions/source-and-destination-tags.md

 _Source tags_ and _destination tags_ are a feature of XRP Ledger [payments](payment-types.html) that can indicate specific purposes for payments from and to multi-purpose addresses.
 Source and destination tags do not have direct on-ledger functionality; source and destination tags merely provide information about how off-ledger systems should process a payment.
 In transactions, both source and destination tags are formatted as 32-bit unsigned integers.

 Destination tags indicate the beneficiary or destination for a payment.
-For example, a payment to an [exchange](list-xrp-as-an-exchange.html) or [gateway](become-an-xrp-ledger-gateway.html) address can use a destination tag to indicate which customer to credit for the amount of the payment in that business's own systems.
+For example, a payment to an [exchange](list-xrp-as-an-exchange.html) or [stablecoin issuer](stablecoin-issuer.html) address can use a destination tag to indicate which customer to credit for the amount of the payment in that business's own systems.
 A payment to a merchant could indicate what item or cart the payment is buying.

 Source tags indicate the originator or source of a payment.
 Most commonly, a Source Tag is included so that the recipient of the payment knows where to send a return, or "bounced", payment.
 When returning an incoming payment, you should use the source tag from the incoming payment as the destination tag of the outgoing (return) payment.